devpro/learn-kubernetes/docs/certifications/cks/README.md

 #  CKS (Certified Kubernetes Security Specialist)

-You'll find here everything to know to pass the CKS exam.
-It has been written in December 2023, with the intention to be complete and straight to the essential information.
+You'll find here everything to know for the CKS exam.
+It has been written in December 2023, with the intention to be straight to point.

 ## About the exam